ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 	webpack-cli@3
 ```

 Create a minimal [webpack](https://webpack.js.org) configuration and save it as `webpack.config.js` in the root of the application.
-To learn more about using webpack with CKEditor 5 and React, check out the {@link builds/guides/frameworks/react#integrating-ckeditor-5-built-from-source "Integrating CKEditor 5 built from source"} section of the CKEditor 5 React component guide.
+To learn more about using webpack with CKEditor 5 and React, check out the {@link builds/guides/frameworks/react#integrating-ckeditor-5-built-from-source Integrating CKEditor 5 built from source} section of the CKEditor 5 React component guide.

 ```js
 // webpack.config.js